 In addition to amending the 2026 Comprehensive Plan to change future land use discrepancies and add a Special Focus Area for Glen Allen, county staff recommends the creation of an overlay district for a portion of the Study Area to be adopted as part of the County's Zoning Ordinance.
-The adoption of an overlay district would allow those portions of the guidelines allowed by the Virginia Code to be more than just guidance.
-Additionally, it would include any properties which do not need to go through the rezoning process to be developed or redeveloped.
+The adoption of an overlay district would allow portions of the guidelines, as allowed by the Virginia Code, to be more than just guidance.
+It would include any properties which do not need to go through the rezoning process to be developed or redeveloped.
+An overlay district can also allow greater flexibility than current zoning requirements to allow development patterns of new uses no longer allowed by the code.

-The portion of the study area denoted on Map 9 as a potential overlay district includes the properties, which if improperly developed could have the greatest impact on the existing character.
+The portion of the study area denoted on Map 11 as a potential overlay district includes the properties, which if improperly developed could have the greatest impact on the existing character.
 Any overlay district should address the following components of the existing character of the area: